Understanding Skilled Nursing & Rehabilitation Terminology

 And, see our guides to get answers to frequently asked questions about senior living:

-Skilled Nursing and Rehabilitation at Sunnyside Manor Senior Living is designed to meet the different needs of short-term rehabilitation and long-term skilled nursing residents.
+The Long Term Care & Short Term Rehabilitation neighborhood at Sunnyside Manor Senior Living is designed to meet the different needs of long-term skilled nursing and short-term rehabilitation and residents.
 We’re with you every step of the way.

 Learn More About Why Families Rely On Sunnyside Manor